All Pets Veterinary Medical Center Dogs and Puppies

 Heartworm Prevention for your Dog

-An initial Leptospirosis vaccination is given to your puppy at 6 weeks of age or older and again 3 weeks later.
+Puppies receive their first Leptospirosis vaccination at 6 weeks or older.
 A yearly booster is recommended.

-The initial Influenza vaccination is given to your puppy at 6 weeks of age and then again 3 weeks later.
-A yearly booster is recommended to maintain protection.
+An initial vaccination is given at 6 weeks of age or older and boosted 3 weeks later.
+A yearly booster is recommended.

 Laboratory Testing and Disease Screening for Dogs